mauriziotirabassi/isce_iterative_rag/README.md

 - `isce.ipynb` — the main notebook with method, experiments, and results.
 - Dataset used: HotpotQA (subset).
 Retrievable at https://beerqa.github.io/.
+- Images of the blueprint and logic in the notebook.

 ## Results (HotpotQA, dev subset)